nimr77/Screenshot-Resizer/README.md

 ## How It Works

 1. **Image Detection**: Scans the input folder for PNG, JPG, and JPEG files
+2. **Device Selection**: Choose between iPhone and/or iPad device types
-2. **Resolution Selection**: Presents an interactive checkbox menu to select target resolutions
+3. **Resolution Selection**: Presents an interactive checkbox menu to select target resolutions for chosen device types
-3. **Smart Resizing**:
+4. **Smart Resizing**:
    - Maintains the original aspect ratio
    - Adds white padding if needed to fit exact dimensions
    - Uses high-quality LANCZOS resampling
-4. **Output**: Saves resized images with descriptive filenames in a dedicated output folder
+5. **Output**: Saves resized images with descriptive filenames in a dedicated output folder

 ## Output File Naming